algha/tarim/README.md

 than what is Uyghur?
 Uyghur it is my nation and country name. the country occupied before 70 years ago by China.

+## one of the screenshoots
+more screen shoots below.
 ![ScreenShot](https://raw.github.com/algha/tarim/master/screens/toolbox.png)

 ### Features: